Third EvalYouth Virtual Conference

 Segment 4 speakers include:

-C. Josette Arévalo Gross is co-chair of EvalYouth’s task force in charge of organizing conferences for young and emerging evaluators.
-In addition, Josette co-founded and co-chairs EvalYouth LAC, which aims to build the capacities of young and emerging evaluators in Latin America.
+Josette is the co-chair of EvalYouth’s task force in charge of organizing conferences for young and emerging evaluators.
+In addition, Josette co-founded EvalYouth LAC, which aims to build the capacities of young and emerging evaluators in Latin America.

 Because this is a virtual conference, technology requirements include: